Broadband

 Most people that choose satellite broadband have very limited options due to their location.

-Can you get Starlink in Ireland?
+Is Starlink worth it in Ireland?

 What are the alternatives to satellite broadband?